Skip to main content

 • Mechanically powered and manually operated devices

-The “At Work” Requirement LOLER applies to equipment provided for or used “at work.”
+LOLER applies to equipment provided for or used “at work.”
 Equipment used exclusively in a private domestic context (such as a homeowner’s personal stairlift) falls outside the scope.
 However, the moment the equipment is used in connection with a trade, business, or undertaking, LOLER is fully engaged.

-Categories of Lifting Equipment
+Categories of lifting equipment

 While the legal definition is broad, it helps to group lifting equipment into practical categories to understand the inspection requirements that apply:

-1. Equipment Used to Lift or Carry People
+1. Equipment used to lift or carry people

 This is the highest-risk category under LOLER.
 It triggers the most stringent statutory requirements, mandating a thorough examination every six months: